jtrevizo416/CS3321-Project/README.md

 * [Status](#status)

 ## General info
  This is our creation of a Learning Management System that may help ease student to college conection.

  Here we have provided a login that way allow student to access their

-## Technologies (Do we need this?)
-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0

 ## Setup
-Describe how to install / setup your local environement / add link to demo version.
+  The .zip files have all of the visual studio codes and access file ready.

+  If you would like to copy and paste parts of our code please feel free to click on the project tabs.

 ## Code Examples
 Show examples of usage:
 `put-your-code-here`

 ## Features
-List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* GPA Calculator
+* Add, Delete, Update, and Save from Access to Visual Basic

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Combine student and admin views into one file
+* Reduce student view to not show courses available that have already been taken

 ## Status
-We just started!
-What What!
+Working version 2.01 has been added